 Limited areas of unoccupied suitable habitat may remain unfenced to accommodate use of the ORV corridor.
 Suitable plover habitat would be symbolically fenced except in areas where the beach is wide enough to protect most suitable habitat for breeding, feeding, or sheltering; in these areas, 45 feet (14 meters) would remain unfenced (an increase from 30 feet [9 meters] under no action) between the berm crest and the fencing to accommodate driving lanes.
-Areas to be considered for removing and reducing the amount of fencing must be at least 0.1 mile from any shorebird nest to reduce threats to birds foraging.
+Areas to be considered for removing and reducing the amount of fencing must have adequate buffer from any shorebird nest to reduce threats to birds foraging.

-To provide vehicle access past nests, "drive through only" corridors may be established with the following restrictions: (1) the nest or territorial /courting behavior (including nests prior to egg laying) is at least 82 feet (25 meters) from the drive-through corridor, (2) the birds are tolerant of this reduced buffer, (3) the beach topography allows adequate visibility for vehicles to see birds that are in or are approaching/crossing the driving lane.
+To provide vehicle access past nests, "drive through only" corridors may be established with the following restrictions: (1) the nest or territorial /courting behavior (including nests prior to egg laying) is at least 82 feet (25 meters) from the drive-through corridor and (2) the birds are tolerant of this reduced buffer.
 Where the beach is too narrow, the 45 feet (14 meter) driving lane would be reduced accordingly or could be closed until the beach is wide enough to protect most suitable habitat and allow safe vehicle access.